dacbd/vercel-log-drain/README.md

 Vercel requires that you host the application over HTTP or HTTPS, and have it be accessible from the public internet.

-`vercel-log-drain` itself only supports HTTP – but you can put a HTTPS load balancer in front of it.
+`vercel-log-drain` itself only supports HTTP – so you should put an HTTPS load balancer in front of it.

 To add new log drains in Vercel: